spellerberg/quire-rife/content/chapter7.md

 After the surrender of the last Confederate army on May 26, 1865,[^1] up to 2,000 Confederate officers and soldiers, including Texas Governor Pendleton Murrah, fled to Mexico.[^2] Law and order started to break down without these leaders.[^3]

 During summer and fall of 1865, the postal service became very unreliable.[^4] Some private express operations were carrying mail but there was no scheduled mail service between San Antonio and the upper Rio Grande Valley.
-Indian attacks along the frontier continued unabated[^5] because there were no troops in place to protect travelers on the West Texas roads.[^6]
+Indian attacks along the frontier continued unabated;[^5] there were no troops in place to protect travelers on the West Texas roads.[^6]

 ### Mail service resumed in 1866.

 Bethel Coopwood was the first contractor to reopen mail service between San Antonio and El Paso after the Civil War.[^7] Bethel Coopwood began his enterprise as a freight hauler between San Antonio and El Paso and Chihuahua.
-The San Antonio Ledger, in July, 1866, called the mail company the “Southern Overland Stage and Express Company.”
-8(1417) The first mail train left San Antonio on April 24, accompanied by forty mounted men.
-After crossing the Pecos River near the deserted Fort Lancaster, the party was attacked by Chief Espejo and José Cigarito and a large war party of Indians.
+The San Antonio Ledger, in July, 1866, called the mail company the “Southern Overland Stage and Express Company.”[^8] The first mail train left San Antonio on April 24, accompanied by forty mounted men.
+After crossing the Pecos River near the deserted Fort Lancaster, the party was attacked by Chief Espejo and José Cigarito and a large war party of Native American warriors.
 Many of the stage escorts were armed with repeating rifles.
-The Indians were not familiar with these weapons and were driven off.
+The Indians were not familiar with these weapons and were easily driven off.
 This delivery was the first mail to arrive in El Paso from San Antonio in nearly four years.[^9]

 In November 1866, Coopwood transferred the stage coach property to Frederick A. Sawyer.[^10] James Holliday supervised the transition and became an agent of the new company.[^11] Sawyer’s contract called for three mail trains per week between San Antonio and El Paso.[^12]